Fitness Tips

 If your goal is to lose weight, then shoot for two sessions a day

-You do not have to be a rocket scientist to figure out the basics of using a treadmill in a good way, but there are still a few common mistakes you should be aware of in order to maximize your HIIT workout and bump up your calorie burn levels.
+You do not have to be a rocket scientist to figure out how to use a treadmill, but there are still a few common mistakes you should be aware of in order to maximize your HIIT workout.

 • Warm up first.
 Do not spend more than five minutes.
-You can jog or just fast walk to get your heart rate monitor reading.
+You can jog or just fast walk to get that heart rate monitor reading.

 • Rest for a minute by walking on the treadmill and go back to high speed runs.

-• Feel free to incline the running platform if you want to feel challenged or hit your maximum heart rate even without having to run longer than say 20 to 30 minutes.
+• Feel free to incline the running platform if you want to feel challenged even more.

 • Repeat for up to 20 minutes.